Small steps to becoming a more sustainable and responsible tourist

 In

-restaurants ask for drinking water not bottled, some are more obliging than
+restaurants ask for drinking water not bottled – some venues are more obliging than

 others.
-We found the organic and more openly responsible cafes provided a glass
+We found the organic and more openly responsible cafes provided a free glass

-of free drinking water anyway.
+of drinking water anyway.
 Some restaurants will refill your water bottles

-for a small fee which is fine by me, they must buy the water in bulk at the end
+for a small fee, which is fine by me.
+They have to pay for water services, or buy the water in bulk at the end

 of the day.
 Better to be charged a little for a refill than needlessly buying